Skip to Main Content

 • Rieger, introduction to Frankenstein , xxxiii.

 • Rieger, James.
 Introduction to Frankenstein; or, The Modern Prometheus, by Mary Wollstonecraft Shelley, xi–xxxvii.
-Chicago: University of Chicago Press, 1982.
+University of Chicago Press, 1982.

 E-Book